GTO/64: The Story of Ferrari’s 250GTO/64

 “In producing this account, I have tried to paint in relevant detail the preceding history of the Ferrari marque, and particularly its role in endurance and Gran Tourismo class design, manufacture and competition.
 The personalities, capabilities and in many cases the reminiscences of Ferrari’s most significant personnel and co-manufacturing associates is also presented.
 Our objective here has been to provide a background to the sporting, industrial, technical, political and social environment into which the GTO/64s were introduced in that heyday of GT World Championship competition, and most particularly to give due credit—in at least one case for the first time—to some of the artisans involved in the creation of these mechanical masterpieces.”

-Well, who needs a review when you could simply quote an excerpt like that?
+Well, who needs a review when you could simply quote that excerpt and call it a day?

 For serious readers of serious books Nye’s byline is really all they need to know to be confident they have a reliable guide.
 That £320 asking price (for the standard edition incl. shipping; £290 in the UK) may require some more . . . persuasion, or at least explanation.